Protestantism in China: Early history

 In addition to the publication and distribution of Christian literature and Bibles, the Protestant Christian missionary movement in China furthered the dispersion of knowledge with other printed works of history and science.
 As the missionaries went to work among the Chinese, they established and developed schools and introduced the latest techniques in medicine.
 The mission schools were viewed with some suspicion by the traditional Chinese teachers, but they differed from the norm by offering a basic education to poor Chinese, both boys and girls, who had no hope of learning at a school before the days of the Chinese Republic.

 The Chinese Recorder and Missionary Journal, founded in Shanghai in 1869, was a prominent outlet for reporting on the mission enterprise and for controversy and discussion.

 The 1800s witnessed the expansion of Christianity beyond the isolated areas of the Treaty Ports by thousands of new missionaries who entered the interior of China.
 Western missionaries spread Christianity rapidly through the foreign-occupied coastal cities; the Taiping Rebellion was connected in its origins to the missionary activity.
 British and American denominations, such as the British Methodist Church, continued to send missionaries until they were prevented from doing so following the establishment of the People's Republic of China.
 Protestant missionaries played a significant role in introducing knowledge of China to the United States and the United States to China.

 Protestant Christians in China established the first clinics and hospitals, provided the first training for nurses, opened the first modern schools, worked to abolish practices such as foot binding, and improve treatment of maids.
 They launched charitable work and distributed food to the poor.
 They also opposed the opium trade and brought treatment to many who were addicted.
 Some of the early leaders of the Chinese Republic, such as Sun Yat-sen, were converts to Christianity and were influenced by its teachings.

 Contemporary mainland China

-Since the loosening of restrictions on religion after the 1970s, Christianity has grown significantly within the People's Republic.
+Beginning in 1978, Deng Xiaoping relaxed policies on the Protestant churches.
+In the 1980s, the number of Protestants in rural China increased rapidly.
+The number of urban Protestants increased rapidly in the 1990s.

 The Protestant Three-Self Patriotic Movement and China Christian Council have affiliations with government and follow the regulations imposed upon them.
-Three-Self Patriotic Movement by 2005 claimed to have 10-15 million worshippers, while the total number of Protestants, including unofficial house churches is calculated to be of 30 million members.
+Three-Self Patriotic Movement by 2005 claimed to have 10–15 million worshippers, while the total number of Protestants, including unofficial house churches is calculated to be of 30 million members.

 Suppression

-Beginning in 2013 the government began a campaign of suppression targeting large Protestant and Catholic churches with steeples and crosses.
+Beginning in 2013, the government began a campaign of suppression targeting large Protestant and Catholic churches with steeples and crosses.
 2018 was marked by demolition of an Evangelical church boasting 50,000 members in Linfen, Shanxi.
+In October 2025, the Chinese government arrested dozens of Zion Church members in Beijing, Shanghai, Shenzhen, and other cities.